Learn a River’s Name

 What’s in a name?
 It’s one of the first things we ask someone when we meet them, yet often quickly forgotten.
 It’s often something given to us by others, yet expected to serve as a distillation of our identity.
 Who gets to decide a name is often a question layered with power dynamics, whether it be a people, places, organisms, ecosystems.

 Wendell Berry wrote, “People exploit what they have merely concluded to be of value, but they defend what they love, and to defend what we love we need a particularizing language, for we love what we particularly know.”
-Learn a River’s Name is an invitation to us to better know a river near us, a call to action to know not just its name, but its features, its needs, and how we can be a good neighbor to it.
+Learn a River’s Name was an invitation for us to better know a river near us, a call to action to know not just its name, but its features, its needs, and how we can be a good neighbor to it.

 Camp Little Hope: Walker Tufts, Aislinn Pentecost-Farren